0xVolt/whats-up-doc/README.md

 A command-line tool leveraging LangChain and LLMs for language-agnostic code documentation.

+## Usage

+Run `install.sh`.
+If you have a GPU on your machine, use the `--gpu` flag to install the correct dependencies for `llama-cpp`.

 ## TODO
 - [ ] Update TODO :/
 - [ ] Setup parser